 - Check HSK and HSKK exam dates and ensure that you will have taken the necessary exam (and received the results) prior to your application deadline.

-Online registration for Hanban scholarships is available from 1 March 2019.
+Online registration for scholarships is available from March.
 After this date you need to:

 - Log on to the Confucius Institute Scholarship website to select the programme and host institution that you want to apply for.

 - Contact the host institution you are applying to and double check whether they have any additional eligibility criteria.
 They may ask you to provide additional documents with your application.

 - Gather all the documentation required for your application.